Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 - POTS symptoms may range from mild and occasional complaints to severely incapacitating disease.
 Sufferers are commonly misdiagnosed as having chronic anxiety or panic disorder or chronic fatigue syndrome.

-- There is a multitude of other symptoms that often accompany this syndrome including pre-syncope, syncope, dizziness, palpitations, headache, fatigue, bladder, and gastrointestinal (GI) symptoms.
+- There is a multitude of other symptoms that often accompany this syndrome including pre-syncope, syncope, dizziness, palpitations, headache, bladder disorders, and gastrointestinal (GI) symptoms.

 For a more detailed discussion – please see my articles: